kolkhis/tech-notes/index.md

 Use these words as you see fit.
 Share them if you want.
 It's the internet.
 Do what you want.

+## Build

+This site was built with `mkdocs`.
+The build process is automated using GitHub Actions, and the `mkdocs.yml` file (which determines the layout of the website) is procedurally generated using a Bash script.
+I did it this way so that the website would automatically update each time I add a new file or delete/rename an existing one.

 ## Disclaimer